CodesRunOnHumans/CodesRunOnHumans/README.md

 ### No Exceptions

-Unlike other traditional languages, `Croh` doesn't have a exception system.
+Unlike other traditional languages, `Croh` doesn't have an exception system.

 That's because we don't need one.
 In fact, for `Croh`, nothing goes with exception and nothing goes without exception.